-Additionally, people who suffer from constant tiredness may reach for carb-rich sugary foods.
+Additionally, people who suffer from constant tiredness may reach for carb-rich sugary foods for a boose.
 Sugar releases endorphins in the body and combines with other chemicals in the body, resulting in a surge of energy.
 Once someone mentally connects sugar with help providing energy, they may become dependent on it, usually inadvertently.
 People may begin to crave sugar to balance irritability, emotional lows, and other conditions.
 Eventually, there is little control over avoiding sugary foods, and a sugar addiction has developed.

 Signs of a Sugar Addiction

 Unlike many other substance use disorders or behavioral compulsions, sugar addiction is often easy to spot.
 The clearest signs of sugar addiction involve consumption of large amounts of food or drinks laden with sugar.
 The individual may eat constantly, eat to combat boredom, and become hyper and crash.
 They may even talk about craving sugar after stressful or irritating life experiences.

 People may find sugar’s ability to provide instant energy combined with the good taste of sugary foods enticing.
 Sugar provides some with a “quick fix” during a long and stressful day.
 People who are enduring breakups or other emotionally stressful situations often turn to chocolate or pints of ice cream to comfort themselves during the difficult time.
 However, those who turn to sugar to deal with emotional issues are more likely to become addicted.
 Other indications of sugar addiction for emotional relief are weight gain and difficulty focusing on daily responsibilities.
 In turn, this can damage self-esteem, cause feelings of helplessness, and lower self-worth, which in turn leads to more sugar consumption and a more severe addiction.